 At the writing of this staff report, the City of Long Beach is updating its zoning ordinance.
 During this update, all regulations established in the old ordinance apply to zones established in the new ordinance (Title 22).
 Therefore the City's definition of drive through, found only in the old ordinance, can be applied.
-The City's code expressly defines drive-through facilities as an establishment that sells products or provides services to occupants in vehicles, including drive-in or drive-up windows and drive-through Machine", "Financial Services with Drive-Through Windows", and "Ready-to-Eat Drive Through".
+The City's code expressly defines drivethrough facilities as an establishment that sells products or provides services to occupants in vehicles, including drive-in or drive-up windows and drive-through services.
+The code identifies three types of drive through facilities: "ATM-Drive Through Machine", "Financial Services with Drive-Through Windows", and "Ready-to-Eat Drive Through".
 The ATM-Drive-Through Machine use is not permitted in any Zone, while Financial Services with Drive-Through Windows are permitted by CUP only in Mixed Use and Commercial Mixed-Use Zones.
 These uses are prohibited in Residential Mixed Use -Zones.
 Ready-to-Eat Drive-Throughs are permitted in one Commercial-Mixed Use Zone (C3) by CUP only and are prohibited in all other zones.